 Documentation is one of the key aspects of any development project.

-When you are partnering with another company, chances are their development team will change.
+When you outsource your work to a company, chances are their development team will change.

-If they go through the code or, keep using trial and error methods to get things done, it will not only take a long time but also eat up your resources and cost.
+If they have to go through the code or keep using trial and error methods to get things done, it will not only take a long time but also eat up your resources and cost.

-Documenting the first lap of the project will help save time, money and efforts spent by new developers, and the entire process is smooth.
+Documenting the first lap of the project will help save time, money, and efforts spent by new developers.

 Code Review Process